Stella Cárdenas Ovalle

 Fellow Since 2001

-This profile was prepared when Stella Cárdenas Ovalle was elected to the Ashoka Fellowship in 2001.
+This description of Stella Cárdenas Ovalle's work was prepared when Stella Cárdenas Ovalle was elected to the Ashoka Fellowship in 2001.

 The New Idea